intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/llava/README.md

 In the example, several arguments can be passed to satisfy your requirements:

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the LLaVA model (e.g. `liuhaotian/llava-v1.5-13b`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'liuhaotian/llava-v1.5-13b'`.
-- `--image-path-or-url IMAGE_PATH_OR_URL`: argument defining the input image.
+- `--image-path-or-url IMAGE_PATH_OR_URL`: argument defining the input image that the chat will focus on.
 It is required.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `512`.